-With eye on China, India and the U.S. sign accord to deepen military ties
+With eye on China, India and U.S. sign accord to deepen military ties

 The agreement is the latest example of how India and the United States — the world’s two largest democracies — are drawing closer together to respond to the challenge of China’s rise.

 For India, that challenge is no longer theoretical.
 In June, India and China engaged in their deadliest clash in more than 50 years high in the mountains near the unofficial border between the two countries.
-Twenty Indian soldiers died while the number of Chinese casualties remains unknown.
+Twenty Indian soldiers died, while the number of Chinese casualties remains unknown.

 India and China are still locked in a dangerous standoff, with tens of thousands of troops preparing to wait out the harsh Himalayan winter.

-“The United States will stand with the people of India as they confront threats to their sovereignty and their liberty,” said Pompeo in remarks to reporters, referring to the clash with China.
+“The United States will stand with the people of India as they confront threats to their sovereignty and to their liberty,” Pompeo told reporters, referring to the clash with China.

+Pompeo and Esper’s Indian counterparts were more circumspect.
+Neither mentioned China by name but alluded to the tensions.
+“Upholding the territorial integrity and the sovereignty of all states” is essential, said Rajnath Singh, India’s defense minister.

 The crisis on the border with China comes as India is battling the second-largest coronavirus outbreak in the world and struggling to resuscitate its ailing economy.